Home | PowerPoint | PowerPoint and Presenting Blog

 To date, our Brainshark use has largely concentrated on driving awareness for our international adoption programs.
 Using Brainshark lets the coordinators of our various programs speak directly to prospective adoptive parents who are interested in the process.
 We’ve created Brainshark presentations for our programs in Bulgaria, China, Colombia, Moldova and South Korea.
 We’ve received great feedback from adoptive and prospective parents, saying that the presentations have given them a warm, friendly look at countries they haven’t visited, and have made adoption from these countries seem like a real possibility.

 And that’s what we aim to do.
-In all of our presentations, like the Bulgaria one below, we provide pictures of and information about the country and its history, culture and landscape.
+In all of our presentations, like the Bulgaria one below, we provide pictures of and information about the country and its history, culture, and landscape.
 We also describe the history of Spence-Chapin’s program in that area, as well as the type of children – including age, gender, special needs, medical risks, etc. – that are typically matched for adoption.
-Program requirements and eligibility, the wait for referral, travel to complete the process and post-adoption services are also discussed.
+Program requirements and eligibility, the wait for a referral, travel to complete the process and post-adoption services are also discussed.

-Again, being able to put what might otherwise have been daunting information into Brainshark format – with voice, other audio, photos and more, to make it more easily understandable and more personal – is a really great step to getting people better acquainted with our programs.
-We’re firmly committed to placing children from all over the world in loving homes, and think that these presentations are a great intro into the process.
+Again, being able to put what might otherwise have been daunting information into Brainshark format – with voice, other audio, photos, and more, to make it more easily understandable and more personal – is a really great step to getting people better acquainted with our programs.
+We’re firmly committed to placing children from all over the world in loving homes, and think that these presentations are a great intro to the process.

 Geetesh: What does the grant that you received from Brainshark mean to you, and how have you been able to use it for increasing exposure for your cause?

 Sabra: We applied last year to Brainshark’s Non-Profit Program, which awards free Brainshark software licenses to non-profits every quarter.
-This lets non-profits like us take advantage of a professional communication solution, while freeing us to focus our budgetary dollars on other mission-critical priorities.
+This lets non-profits like us take advantage of a professional communication solution while freeing us to focus our budgetary dollars on other mission-critical priorities.

-As I mentioned, we’ve used Brainshark to effectively increase exposure of and accessibility to our international adoption programs, and to enhance our website with online video content.
+As I mentioned, we’ve used Brainshark to effectively increase the exposure of and accessibility to our international adoption programs and to enhance our website with online video content.
 Other ways we plan to use Brainshark include communications with donors for humanitarian aid programs, and in our outreach and advocacy to hospitals and social services agencies.

-We’re looking forward to our continued use of the software to promote our mission, and would certainly encourage other non-profits to apply to the grant program as well.
+We’re looking forward to our continued use of the software to promote our mission and would certainly encourage other non-profits to apply to the grant program as well.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.